bitbutcher/keygen/README.md

 ## Overview

 Keygen can be used to generate url-friendly or hexadecimal keys.
-The url-friendly variety should be favored where possible since they are shorter but represent a significantly larger keyspace.
+The url-friendly variety should be favored where possible since they can represent a significantly larger keyspace with shorter keys.

 ## Examples

-URL Friendly Keys:
+### URL Friendly Keys:

 ```js
 var keygen = require('keygen');